 * Disclaimer – The idea of this post is intended to try and help people obtain a higher credit score.
 However, there is no guarantee that if these steps are followed your credit score will be impacted positively or won’t be impacted negatively.
 It is merely a list of suggestions based on information acquired over the years that in theory should help obtain a higher credit score.

 I don’t believe the idea of National Sun Safety Week is to deter people from going outside in the sun.
 Everyone loves hitting the beach on a bright sunny day, hanging out by the pool or simply just the enjoyment of being outside on a beautiful day.
-I do think the idea is to encourage people not to over do their exposure to harmful UV Rays and when out in the sun to use precautions.
-Below is a list of suggested precautions from Dr. Michelle Sell, which should be implemented into everyday routines:
+I do think the idea is to encourage people not to over do their exposure to harmful UV Rays and when out in the sun, to use precautions.

 All the tables from the main page have been removed and replaced with div tags.
 Now the same has to be done to the rest of the this site.
 Web sites that use tables incorrectly aren’t penalized (at least not yet) by search engines and still work in web browsers.
 However, tables are no longer intended to be used as part of the – design of a web site – in HTML5.
 So it is time to bring this site into the 21st century and avoid potential problems in the future.